-June’s a critical month to make sure a key curb appeal asset gets some TLC: your lawn.
+June's a critical month to make sure you're giving some TLC to a key curb appeal asset: your lawn.

 You'll spend less time (and money, if you hire help) if you do these things now rather than later.

 Trim 15% to 30% off the cost of powered edgers, saws, and more by taking advantage of Father's Day sales — which typically offer the lowest prices of the year.

 #2 Start a Lawn Watering Schedule

 When temps climb into the 80s, make sure your lawn's getting enough water to preserve your curb appeal.
 That means at least 1 inch of water a week for cool season grasses and a half-inch for warm-season varieties.